Tooth whitening: In-office

 The whitening shade guides are used to measure tooth colour.
 These shades determine the effectiveness of the whitening procedure, which may vary from two to seven shades.
 These shades may be reached after a single in office appointment, or may take longer, depending on the individual.
 The effects of bleaching can last for several months, but may vary depending on the lifestyle of the patient.
 Consuming tooth staining foods or drinks that have a strong colour may compromise effectiveness of the treatment.
 These include food and drinks containing tannins such as; coffee, tea, red wines, and curry.

 In-office bleaching procedures generally use a light-cured protective layer that is carefully painted on the gums and papilla (the tips of the gums between the teeth) to reduce the risk of chemical burns to the soft tissues.
 The bleaching agent is either carbamide peroxide, which breaks down in the mouth to form hydrogen peroxide, or hydrogen peroxide itself.
 The bleaching gel typically contains between 10% and 44% carbamide peroxide, which is roughly equivalent to a 3% to 16% hydrogen peroxide concentration.
-The legal percentage of hydrogen peroxide allowed to be given is 0.1–6%.
+In the European Union, the legal percentage of hydrogen peroxide allowed in retail tooth whitening products is 0.1%.
+Under the supervision of a dental professional, up to 6% concentrations are allowed.
 Bleaching agents are only allowed to be given by dental practitioners, dental therapists, and dental hygienists.

 Bleaching is least effective when the original tooth color is grayish and may require custom bleaching trays.
 Bleaching is most effective with yellow discolored teeth.
 If heavy staining or tetracycline damage is present on a patient's teeth, and whitening is ineffective (tetracycline staining may require prolonged bleaching, as it takes longer for the bleach to reach the dentine layer), there are other methods of masking the stain.
 Bonding, which also masks tooth stains, is when a thin coating of composite material is applied to the front of a person's teeth and then cured with a blue light.
 A veneer can also mask tooth discoloration.

 In-chair whitening is faster and more effective in comparison to the take-home bleaching options.
 Some clinicians also make custom bleaching trays, which can take up to a week to create.
 After the whitening treatment is completed, the patient is able to use these trays for maintenance of their bleaching with at-home kits or for use with desensitising products.